pywugate/DetectRS_OMETIFF/README.md

 ### It means if you make MATLAB do the bulk conversion of multiple files for you, you earn much coffee time.

-(But if the order of data is not standard OME ZTC order, I don't promise that ^^.)
+(I don't promise that if the order of data is not standard OME ZTC order ^^.)

 ###